ub-unibe-ch/Docx2Jats/README.md

 Preperation of the .docx file (see article_chapter.docx)
 - delete metadata (authors, abstract, publication dates, ...).
 Metadata have to be added manually after conversion
-- tage headings consequently (until 3 Levels)
+- tag headings consequently (until 3 Levels)
 - insert footnotes in MS Word

 Converting .docx to Jats xml